 The kitchens of today are stocked with more than pulses, rice, and millets as the shelves are brimming with a whole range of pasta and spices.
 Fancy appliances are the little helpers that often come to my rescue.
 In the gourmet kitchen, the simple peeler our mothers used to peel potatoes and cucumbers has given way to julienne peelers and spiralizer to make that crunchy Thai salad.
 A food processor, chopper, juicer, oven, cake molds, or waffle pans are commonplace in many kitchens now.

 The big question: how do you plan a small kitchen that is not only easy to use but a stunner in looks.
 In this post, there are simple design hacks to make effective use of your limited kitchen space, like this kitchen, for example.

 Every tip below is followed by a “get the look” option that will guide you in choosing the product in the picture.
 The idea is you can recreate the look and style of the kitchens above into an Indian kitchen design by curating a shopping list of the products; shortlisting the products is 50% work accomplished.

-1. Think vertical: when space is at a premium, utilize the space vertically creatively.
+When space is at a premium, utilize the space vertically creatively.
 The space above the sink is often found to go waste.
 This one brilliantly extends the sink behind to drain and stack plates, line up pots and pans, and hang cutlery freeing up the counter.

 Get the look: